Vladyulik/SelfAssessment/Skills/JavaScript.md

   - for: 🙋 explained
   - for..in: 🙋 explained
   - for..of: 🙋 explained
-  - for await: 🎓 known
+  - for await: 🖐️ used
   - throw: 🙋 explained
   - break: 🙋 explained
   - continue: 🙋 explained
-  - import: 🖐️ used
+  - import: 🙋 explained
-  - export: 🖐️ used
+  - export: 🙋 explained
   - label: 👂 heard
-  - try..catch: 🖐️ used
+  - try..catch: 🙋 explained
   - switch: 🙋 explained
-  - class: 🖐️ used
+  - class: 🙋 explained
   - new Error: 🙋 explained
   - with: 👂 heard
 - Functions